 Maybe they're little known outside of Sicily, but for the Sicilians the cutlets alla palermitana cooked in the oven I'm a traditional and light recipe, but tasty like all Sicilian recipes.
 Very easy to prepare, as you see in VIDEO RECIPE.
 These are mainly slices of beef, but also chicken, pork or veal first marinated in extra virgin olive oil and lemon, and then breaded in a bread-based mixture grated and pecorino cheese.
-To which you can add various spices: I, For example,, I always put dry oregano, fragrant, some’ chopped parsley and sometimes even a little’ of sesame seeds.
+To which various spices and aromatic herbs can be added: I, For example,, I always put dry oregano, fragrant, some’ of chopped parsley and sometimes even a little’ of sesame seeds.
 But they are also excellent with chopped mint or capers.
 You can add pepper, chili or even a pinch of curry for an oriental taste.
 In short, you can indulge your tastes.
 One traditional Sicilian recipe very simple and really delicious, that won't make you regret the traditional fried cutlets in the clarified oil or butter.

 Palermo cutlets, tasty and light

 Slices of meat, who don't have the classic bread in flour and beaten egg, they are not fried but cooked in the oven or even on the plate.
 They are therefore much lighter than traditional fried cutlets (you've already tried the FRIED CUTLETS WITH MESSINA, with video recipe Annexed?).
 I prefer baking, on well-oiled baking paper.
 The result is practically identical to fried cutlet: golden breadcrumbs, crunchy, flavorful, juicy interior.